osm-uk/osmuk2pgsql/README.md

 # OSMUK-in-a-box
-Build a postgresql+postgis database of OpenStreetMap for the areas covered by OSMUK (the United Kingdom including Northern Ireland, the Isle of Man and Channel Islands).
-For use in hackdays, personal projects, professional projects, etc.
+Build a postgresql+postgis database of OpenStreetMap for the areas covered by OSMUK (the United Kingdom including Northern Ireland, the Isle of Man and Channel Islands aka the "British Islands").
+For use in learning, hackdays, personal projects, professional projects, etc.

 ## aim
 A quick and easy way for someone with some technical skills but limited experience of OSM to set up a UK database for hacking with.
 Self-contained and operating system independent.